-Yes, the city is ridiculously expensive, but, with stunning sights and works of art around every corner, you don’t have to spend a fortune to enjoy it.
+Yes, the city is ridiculously expensive, but with stunning sights and works of art around every corner, you don’t have to spend a fortune to enjoy it.
 Believe it or not, from picturesque bridges and mesmerizing piazzas to churches that double as art galleries, there are tons of free things to do in Venice for all ages and interests.
-Here are 7 worth adding to your next quick getaway to La Serenissima.
+Here are seven worth adding to your next quick getaway to La Serenissima.

 Walk the Rialto Bridge

 Built entirely of marble, the iconic Rialto Bridge is probably the best spot in town to watch the gondolas and vaporettos sliding up and down the Grand Canal.
-Nevertheless, this is the most famous of all the 400 bridges in Venice, and one of the city’s top tourist attractions.
-It was designed by Antonio da Ponte in the 16th century, and is considered a Renaissance architectural and engineering marvel.
+Nevertheless, this is the most famous of all the 400 bridges in Venice and one of the city’s top tourist attractions.
+It was designed by Antonio da Ponte in the 16th century and is considered a Renaissance architectural and engineering marvel.

 In addition to the lovely canal views, you’ll also find a series of arcades and pricey souvenir shops filled with colorful jewelry and Murano glass.
 Walking the Rialto Bridge is free and brings up some wonderful photo opportunities.

-Do Some People Watching in Piazza San Marco
+Do some people-watching in Piazza San Marco

 Napoleon was right.
 Piazza San Marco really feels like the “drawing room of Europe”, especially during summertime, when the city is at its busiest.
 Framing the monumental square are some of Venice’s most recognizable landmarks and historic buildings, including the stunning St. Mark’s Basilica, the glorious Doge’s Palace, and the towering Campanile.

-Being a popular meeting place for both tourists and Venetians, the swanky boutiques and alfresco cafes here are extremely expensive, but that doesn’t mean you can’t walk around, soak up the atmosphere, and marvel at the outstanding architecture.
+Being a popular meeting place for both tourists and Venetians, the swanky boutiques and alfresco cafés here are extremely expensive, but that doesn’t mean you can’t walk around, soak up the atmosphere, and marvel at the outstanding architecture.

-Indulge in Renaissance Art at Galleria dell’Accademia
+Indulge in Renaissance art at Galleria dell’Accademia

 Replete with Venetian art from the 14th to the 18th century, Galleria dell’Accademia makes for a fascinating visit, especially if you’re a fan of Renaissance painting.
 Highlights include masterpieces by artists such as Bellini, Titian, and Veronese.
-Admission is free in the first Sunday of every month.
+Admission is free on the first Sunday of every month.